rust-cli/book/src/in-depth/signals.md

 ## Using channels

 Another approach is to use channels:
-You create a channel that the signal handler emits a value on whenever the signal is received.
+You create a channel into which the signal handler emits a value whenever the signal is received.
 In you application code you use this and other channels